 First I ran hugo import jekyll to have a starting point, then I grabbed the CSS generated for my old website and used it as the basis for the new version.
 The thing is I do not want to deal with SCSS files and SASS plugins any more.
 One CSS file is enough for my trivial needs, although I will need to clean it up a bit soon.

-Moreover, I had to write a custom render-image.html to make sure I could use a caption under my images if needed, and a custom shortcode for the kbd tag.
+Moreover, I had to write a custom render-image.html to make sure I could use a caption under my images if needed.
 Other than that, combinations of project-find-regexp and query-replace let me quickly fix the syntax in my posts to make Hugo happy.

 Moving to Hugo resulted in a smaller .build.yml manifest to package and deploy my website via SourceHut pages.
 In practical terms, I can now use an Alpine image where Hugo and hut are readily available to handle everything after a git push.